udelcodes/udelcodes.github.io/crypto.md

 # W3lc0m3 t0 Crypt0 W33k!!

-## Daily Camp Outline

-10:00 - 10:15 -- Opening puzzle/question
-10:10 -10:15 -- Intro for the day
-10:15 - 10:55 -- Lesson part 1
-10:55 - 11:00 -- Optional Break - can stay and chit chat, get water, snack, bathroom break
-11:00 - 11:50 -- Lesson part 2
-11:50 - 12:00 -- Summary/discussion of the day’s lessons
+Welcome to Fun with Cryptography!!
+We are so excited to have you here and to teach you all about crypto!
 And remeber, all of our material that we cover this week will be available on **THIS** website, so you can come back to it whenever you'd like.

 ## Who Are We?